Faith Evans: 1973–1994: Early life and career beginnings

 Evans was born on June 10, 1973, in Lakeland, Florida, to an African American mother, Helene Evans, a professional singer.
-Her father, Richard Swain, was a musician of English and potential Italian descent who left before Evans was born; Evans has said "I've heard people mumble something about him being Italian, but I don't know for sure".
+Her father, Richard Swain, was a musician of English and possible Italian descent who left before Evans was born.
+Evans has said "I've heard people mumble something about him being Italian, but I don't know for sure".
 A half-year later, 19-year-old Helene returned to Newark, New Jersey, and left Faith with her cousin Johnnie Mae and husband Orvelt Kennedy, the foster parents of more than 100 children they raised during the time that Faith lived with them.
 Faith had known Johnnie Mae and Orvelt Kennedy as her grandparents.
 It was not until a couple of years later that Helene's career floundered and she tried to take Evans back home.
 Faith, however, was afraid to leave what she had "been used to," and instead, Helene relocated next door.

 Raised in a Christian home, Evans began singing at church at age two.
 At age four, she caught the attention of the congregation of the Emmanuel Baptist Church in Newark when she sang The 5th Dimension's song "Let the Sunshine In".
 While attending University High School in Newark, she sang with several jazz bands and, encouraged by Helene, entered outside pageants, festivals and contests, where her voice would be noticed and praised.
 After graduating from high school in 1991, Evans attended Fordham University in New York City to study marketing but left a year later to have daughter Chyna with music producer Kiyamma Griffin.
-In 1993, she relocated to Los Angeles, where she worked as a backup vocalist for singer Al B. Sure!, when she was noticed by musician Sean "Puff Daddy" Combs.
-Impressed with her, Combs contracted her as the first female artist to his Bad Boy Entertainment record label during 1994.
+In 1993, she relocated to Los Angeles, where she worked as a backup vocalist for singer Al B. Sure!, when she was noticed by rapper Sean Combs.
+Impressed with her, Combs contracted her in 1994 as the first female artist to his Bad Boy Entertainment record label.